Volunteers come together to clean up area behind Westside Lanes in west Olympia

 Braving high winds and rain, a group of volunteers came together Thursday to help clean up the area behind Westside Lanes and Olympia Furniture Company in west Olympia.

-Instead of doing nothing, Alysia wanted to take a positive approach to the acreage that had had people camping out on it and had accumulated trash over time.
+Instead of doing nothing, Valderas wanted to take a positive approach to the acreage that had had people camping out on it and had accumulated trash over time.

 $20 for 365 Days of Unlimited Digital Access